Hundred Years' War: Dispute over Guyenne: a problem of sovereignty

 The dispute over Guyenne is even more important than the dynastic question in explaining the outbreak of the war.
-Guyenne posed a significant problem to the kings of France and England: Edward III was a vassal of Philip VI of France because of his French possessions and was required to recognise the suzerainty of the King of France over them.
+Guyenne posed a significant problem to the kings of France and England: Edward III was a vassal of Philip VI of France because of his French possessions and was required to recognize the suzerainty of the King of France over them.
 In practical terms, a judgment in Guyenne might be subject to an appeal to the French royal court.
 The King of France had the power to revoke all legal decisions made by the King of England in Aquitaine, which was unacceptable to the English.
 Therefore, sovereignty over Guyenne was a latent conflict between the two monarchies for several generations.

 During the War of Saint-Sardos, Charles of Valois, father of Philip VI, invaded Aquitaine on behalf of Charles IV and conquered the duchy after a local insurrection, which the French believed had been incited by Edward II of England.
 Charles IV grudgingly agreed to return this territory in 1325.
-To recover his duchy, Edward II had to compromise: he sent his son, the future Edward III, to pay homage.
+Edward II had to compromise to recover his duchy: he sent his son, the future Edward III, to pay homage.

-The King of France agreed to restore Guyenne, minus Agen but the French delayed the return of the lands, which helped Philip VI.
+The King of France agreed to restore Guyenne, minus Agen, but the French delayed the return of the lands, which helped Philip VI.
 On 6 June 1329, Edward III finally paid homage to the King of France.
 However, at the ceremony, Philip VI had it recorded that the homage was not due to the fiefs detached from the duchy of Guyenne by Charles IV (especially Agen).
 For Edward, the homage did not imply the renunciation of his claim to the extorted lands.